Ferroin/fvirt/README.md

 The actual CLI tool is installed as a script with the name `fvirt`.

-Object templating support is optional, and can be installed by asking for the `templates` extra (for example `pip install fvirt[templates]`.
-A vast majority of fvirt’s functionality is usable without it, and the CLI tool won’t even expose templating functionality if it’s not installed.

 ## Contributing

 fvirt is developed using [Poetry](https://python-poetry.org/).
 Assuming